gvansickle/ucg/README.md

 ### Command Line Options

 Version 0.3.0 of `ucg` supports a significant subset of the options supported by `ack`.
-Future releases will have support for more options.
+In general, options specified later on the command line override options specified earlier on the command line.

 #### Searching
 | Option | Description |
 |----------------------|------------------------------------------|
 | `--[no]smart-case`   | Ignore case if PATTERN is all lowercase (default: enabled). |